RakhithJK/dbeaver-cloudbeaver-wiki/Home.md

 # About CloudBeaver

-CloudBeaver is a free and open source web-based database management tool.
+CloudBeaver is a web-based database management tool.

 * Web-based application written in Java and Typescript (React)
 * Supports [[multiple databases|Supported Databases]]